Team: Huntress Managed Managed Endpoint Detection and Response (EDR)

 Verify Agent Communication

 After you've installed the Agent, the system extension, and the network content filter, there are a few ways to check that everything got set up properly.
-It might take 15-20 minutes for updates to appear in the platform, as the Agent sends its status with the next scan.

 You can verify from Huntress or from the command line.